Golf Safety Tips

 Using a golf trolley or paying a bit extra for a golf cart may spare you an injury, and thus, keep you on the course.
 It is important to exercise caution when lifting a heavy golf bag.
 As a general rule of thumb, anytime you’re lifting a heavy object, you want to force pressure on your legs rather than back.

-Stray Golf Balls
+Watch For Stray Golf Balls

 The word fore! just may save your life.
 Stray golf balls are often overlooked as benign and harmless, when they in fact kill several people a year.
 Be on the lookout for that hasty party behind you, who won’t think twice to smash a drive into the back of your head.
 Always show courtesy on the course and avoid firing warning shots at other golfers.
 Also, avoid crossing fairways while others are teeing up, or venturing into the woods without awareness of the other golfers on the course.